• Skip to main content

 How much did you spend last year?
 Take a look at your credit card and/or bank statements and determine if you are comfortable with spending the same amount this year.
 Everyone should understand if you need to cut back.
 Have a discussion with friends and family and you may be pleasantly surprised to find out others want to cut back or eliminate gifts this year too.

-In your holiday budget, include holiday decor, party favors, postage for Christmas cards, and holiday groceries, travel, pet boarding, and charitable giving.
+In your holiday budget, include holiday decor, party favors, postage for Christmas cards, holiday groceries, travel, pet boarding, and charitable giving.
 Get your partner on board too and make sure you are both comfortable with the amount you will be spending this year.

 Keep a Record

-I use a small notebook to write down what I bought for who and what I spent.
-I also write down any notes that will help me next season such as “I have plenty of wrapping paper” or “order family photo cards earlier”.
+I use a small notebook to write down what I bought for whom and what I spent.
+I also write down any notes that will help me next season such as “I have plenty of wrapping paper” or “Order family photo cards earlier”.
 You will be so happy next year when you can refer back to your notebook.
 This is something my mom passed down to me.
 She used to write the gifts she bought for each of the kids in a secret code and we never were able to crack that code!

-Write down everyone you plan to buy for this year and a ball-park idea of how much you want to spend on their gifts.
+Write down everyone you plan to buy for this year and a ballpark idea of how much you want to spend on their gifts.

 Know Your Prices and Make a List